ARPL-c-63h/haskell-for-readers/haskell-for-readers.md

 Higher-order function definition
 --------------------------------

-Lets look at the previous two definitions, and remember that when we define a function this way, we define what to replace the left-hand side with.
+Let's look at the previous two definitions, and remember that when we define a function this way, we define what to replace the left-hand side with.
 But notice that the argument `n` is not touched at all by this definition!
 So we should get the same result if we simply omit it from the equation, right?
 And indeed, we can just as well write

 ```
 Prelude> countDigits = sumDigitsWith (\d -> 1)
 Prelude> sumDigits = sumDigitsWith (\d -> d)
 ```

 It looks as if we just saved two characters.
 But what really just happened is that we shifted our perspective, and raised the level of abstraction by one layer.
 Instead of defining a `countDigits` as a function that takes a number and produces another number, we have defined `countDigits` as the result of instantiating the pattern `sumDigitsWith` with the function `(\d -> 1)`.
-At this level of thought, we do not care about the argument to `countDigits`, i.e. what it is called or so.
+At this level of thought, we do not care about the argument to `countDigits`, like what it is called.

 ::: Exercise
 Which other recent definitions can be changed accordingly?